robbiecic/meetadoo-user-module/README.md

 - Account updates
 - Token issuer

+### Devops

+It's currently not built in docker, but may change in the future.
+It leverages AWS cloud-native services such as CloudFormation to describe the resources, and is managed by AWS CodePipeline, built by CodeBuild.

 ## How it works

+1. User requests a new account.
+The account is stored separately until the email is validated then moved to a live account database
-1. User logs in provided email and password (via https)
+2. User logs in with provided email and password
-2. If successful, Server responds with Set-Cookie HTTPONLY.
-This includes jwt_token encrypted with the email_address of the user
+3. If successful, Server responds with Set-Cookie HTTPONLY, Secure.
+This includes jwt_token encrypted with the email_address of the user.
-3. When performing GET calls to the server, the jwt_token is stripped to get the email address of the user.
-This means the user is never stored on the client, only in the browser HTTPS cookie
+4. When performing GET calls to the server, the jwt_token is stripped to get the email address of the user.
+This means the user is never stored on the client, only in the jwt stored within the browsers' HTTPS cookie

 ## Backlog